Argentina–Uruguay football rivalry: Background

+The foundation of the rivalry can be traced to the countries' similarities; both countries' share the same cultures and ethnicities derived from the Viceroyalty of the Río de la Plata from the 18th century, and later on, the influx of European immigration, starting as early as the 19th century, which would eventually establish the modern-day society of Argentina and Uruguay.
+Amongst the mass immigration included the British, but unlike most immigrants such as from Spain and Italy who were escaping poverty and political turmoil in their homeland, the British were skilled workers, ranchers, businessmen, and bureaucrats.
+During this time, Argentina and Uruguay were emerging nations and the settlers were welcomed for the stability they brought to commercial life.
+As a result, the British brought over their customs and traditions, including football.
+The name of the rivalry is based on their geographical location; the Río de la Plata forms part of the border between Argentina and Uruguay.

-Football had been introduced many years ago in both countries, being the first game played in Argentina on 20 June 1867, with the establishment of Buenos Aires Football Club, the first football club not only in Argentina but in South America.
+The first game was played in Argentina on 20 June 1867, with the establishment of Buenos Aires Football Club, the first football club not only in Argentina, but in South America.
 In Uruguay, football had been introduced in 1870.
-Argentina organised its first league championship, Primera División, in 1891 while Uruguay held its first domestic tournament, also named Primera División, in 1900.

-Both countries considered themselves rivals due to their proximity.
-Moreover, the Argentine and Uruguayan Associations were the first in South America, organising together the first international competitions in the Río de la Plata, such as Tie Cup (1900) or Copa de Honor Cousenier (1905), played by champions of each associations.
+Argentina organised its first league championship, Primera División, in 1891 while Uruguay held its first domestic tournament, also named the Primera División, in 1900.
+The Argentine and Uruguayan Associations were the first national football organisations in South America, developing together the first international competitions in the Río de la Plata, such as Tie Cup (1900) and Copa de Honor Cousenier (1905), played by the champions of each association.

-First match
+1900-1902: Beginnings; first international football match outside the United Kingdom

-Although the first match ever recorded between Argentina and Uruguay was played on 16 May 1901, this is not considered an official game due to the match was not organized by Uruguay's Football Association but by Albion F.C. in its home field in Paso del Molino.
+Although the first match ever recorded between Argentina and Uruguay was played on 16 May 1901, the match isn't registered as an official game due to the match being organised by the Albion Football Club, not by the Uruguayan Football Association, at the club's home ground in Paso del Molino, Montevideo.
 The Uruguayan side had nine players from that club and the remainder from Nacional.
 Argentina won the match 3–2.

-In fact, the first official match was held in the same venue, on 20 July 1902, with Argentina beating Uruguay 6–0.
-The Argentina line-up was: José Buruca Laforia; William Leslie, Walter Buchanan; Eduardo Duggan, Ernesto Brown, Carlos J. Buchanan; Juan O. Anderson, Edward O. Morgan, Carlos Edgar Dickinson, Juan José Moore (cap.), Jorge Brown.
-Players were from Alumni (5 players), Quilmes (2), Belgrano AC (2), Lomas (1) and Barracas AC (1).
+The first official match was held in the same venue, on 20 July 1902, with Argentina beating Uruguay 6–0.

-Uruguay line-up was Enrique Sanderson; Carlos Carve Urioste, Germán Arímalo; Miguel Nebel (cap.), Alberto Peixoto, Luis Carbone; Bolívar Céspedes, Gonzalo Rincón, Juan Sanderson, Ernesto Boutón Reyes, Carlos Céspedes.
-The squad was formed by eight players from Nacional and 3 from Albion.
-There were no players of CURCC in Uruguay due to the club refused to allow them to play.
-The goals were scored by Dickinson, Arímalo, Morgan, Carve Urioste, Anderson and J. Brown.
+Players that represented the Argentine squad were from Alumni (5 players), Quilmes (2), Belgrano AC (2), Lomas (1) and Barracas AC (1).
+For Uruguay, the squad was formed by eight players from Nacional and three from Albion.
+There were no players from CURCC in Uruguay, as the club didn't allow their players to participate in the match.